Online Course Catalog

 Energy Efficiency in Construction

 Join us for a presentation from our very own construction team to learn about the techniques and features of homes built at On Top of the World.
 Learn about all construction stages, as well as exactly what the HERS, Energy Star and Florida Water Star rating entails.
-Students will meet the instructor at the MTP building and then drive to the model row homesite.
+Students will meet the instructor at the MTP building for a classroom instruction.
+Students who are intersted in visiting homes under construction are encouraged to join for Part II of this course.

 Instructor: Michael Arnold Members: $5; General Public: $10